aidudezzz/deepbots-tutorials/robotSupervisorSchemeTutorial/README.md

 [original CartPole tutorial](https://github.com/aidudezzz/deepbots-tutorials/tree/master/cartPoleTutorial) that uses the [emitter-receiver scheme](https://github.com/aidudezzz/deepbots#emitter---receiver-scheme), so one can follow either one, depending on their use-case.
-Mainly, if you desire to set up a more complicated example that might use multiple robot or similar, refer to the emitter-receiver tutorial to get started.
+Mainly, if you desire to set up a more complicated example that might use multiple robots or similar, refer to the emitter-receiver tutorial to get started.

 Keep in mind that the tutorial is very detailed and many parts can be completed really fast by an experienced user.
 The tutorial assumes no familiarity with the [Webots](https://cyberbotics.com/) simulator.